-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - A facility copay applies to services that appearin this section but are performed in an ambulatory surgical center or theoutpatient department of a hospital. - The calendar year deductible for the Standard Option is: \$500 per person (maximum of \$1,000 per Self Plus One enrollment or Self and Family enrollment).
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - A facility copay applies to services that appear in this section but are performed in an ambulatory surgical center or the outpatient department of a hospital. - The calendar year deductible for the Standard Option is: \$500 per person (maximum of \$1,000 per Self Plus One enrollment or Self and Family enrollment).
 The calendar year deductible applies to some benefits in this section.
 There is no deductible for the High Option. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.

-Danasit Dagawintian -X/ Day Benefit Description You Pay Note: The calendar year deductible applies to almost all benefits in this Section.
+Benefit Description You Pav Note: The calendar year deductible applies to almost all benefits in this Section.
 We say "(No deductible)" when it does not apply.
-Diagnostic and treatment services High Option Standard Option Professional services of physicians In physician's office In an urgent care center Office medical consultations Second surgical opinion Advance care planning Adult (18 and older): \$15 per office visit for primary care, chiropractic, optometry and behavioral health; \$25 per office visit for most specialty and urgent care.
-Children (under 18 years of age): Nothing Adult (18 and older): \$15 per visit for primary care, chiropractic, optometry and behavioral health; \$25 per visit for most specialty and urgent care.
-Children (under 18 years of age): Nothing Professional services of physicians • During a hospital stay • In a skilled nursing facility Nothing Nothing Out-of-area care • Medically necessary, non-urgent, non-emergent follow-up medical care 50% of our allowance with Prior Authorization 50% of our allowance with Prior Authorization Not covered: Paternity testing, hair analysis (unless lead or arsenic poisoning is suspected), cytotoxic testing in conjunction with allergy testing.
+Diagnostic and treatment services High Option Standard Option Professional services of physicians Adult (18 and older): \$15 per Adult (18 and older): \$15 per • In physician's office office visit for primary care, chiropractic, optometry and visit for primary care, chiropractic, optometry and • In an urgent care center behavioral health; \$25 per behavioral health; \$25 per visit Office medical consultations office visit for most specialty for most specialty and urgent Second surgical opinion and urgent care. care.
+Advance care planning Children (under 18 years of age): Nothing Children (under 18 years of age): Nothing Professional services of physicians Nothing Nothing During a hospital stay In a skilled nursing facility Out-of-area care 50% of our allowance with 50% of our allowance with Medically necessary, non-urgent, non-emergent follow-up medical care Prior Authorization Prior Authorization Not covered: Paternity testing, hair analysis (unless lead or arsenic poisoning is suspected), cytotoxic testing in conjunction with allergy testing.
 All charges.
 All charges.
-Lab, X-ray and other diagnostic tests High Option Standard Option Tests, such as: • Blood tests • Urinalysis • Non-routine Pap tests • Pathology • X-rays • Non-routine mammograms • Electrocardiogram and EEG Nothing Nothing
+Lab, X-ray and other diagnostic tests High Option Standard Option Tests, such as: Nothing Nothing Blood tests • Urinalysis Non-routine Pap tests • Pathology • X-rays Non-routine mammograms Electrocardiogram and EEG

-Benefit Description You Pay High-tech Radiology Testing High Option Standard Option Tests such as: Nothing 20% coinsurance after • MRI, MRA, CT/CAT, PET scans, deductible • Ultrasound Nuclear Medicin scans Note: High Tech Radiology Testing must be prior authorized by Physicians Plus Insurance Corporation.
-Preventive care, adult High Option Standard Option Routine physical every year.
-Nothing Nothing Routine screenings, such as: Nothing Nothing Total Blood Cholesterol Colorectal Cancer Screening , including - Fecal occult blood test - Sigmoidoscopy screening - every five years starting at age 50 Colonoscopy screening - every ten years starting at age 50 Routine Prostate Specific Antigen (PSA) test - one annually for men age 40 and older.
-Nothing Nothing Well woman care, including but not limited to: Nothing Nothing Routine Pap test Human papillomavirus testing for women age 30 and up once every three years Annual counseling for sexually transmitted infections.
-Annual counseling and screening for human immune-deficiency virus.
-Contraceptive methods and counseling Screening and counseling for interpersonal and domestic violence.
-Routine mammogram - covered for women age 35 and older, as follows: Nothing Nothing • From age 35 through 39, one during this five-year period • From age 40 through 64, one every calendar year • At age 65 and older, one every two consecutive years.
-Adult routine immunizations endorsed by the Centers for Disease Control and Prevention (CDC): Nothing Nothing
+Benefit Description You Pay

+High-tech Radiology Testing High Option Standard Option

+Tests such as: Nothing 20% coinsurance after

+• MRI, MRA, CT/CAT, PET scans, deductible

+• Ultrasound

+Nuclear Medicin scans

+Note: High Tech Radiology Testing must be prior authorized by Physicians Plus Insurance Corporation.

+Preventive care, adult High Option Standard Option

+Routine physical every year.
+Nothing Nothing

+Routine screenings, such as: Nothing Nothing

+Total Blood Cholesterol

+Colorectal Cancer Screening , including

+- Fecal occult blood test

+Sigmoidoscopy screening - every five years starting at age 50

+Colonoscopy screening - every ten years starting at age 50

+Well woman care; based on current recommendations such as: Nothing Nothing

+• Cervical cancer screening (Pap smear)

+Human Papillomavirus (HPV) testing

+Chlamydia/Gonorrhea screening

+Osteoporosis screening

+Breast cancer screening

+Counseling for sexually transmitted infections

+Counseling and screening for human immune- deficiency virus

+Contraceptive methods and counseling

+Screening and counseling for interpersonal and domestic violence.

+Routine mammogram - covered for women.
+Nothing Nothing

+Adult immunizations endorsed by the Centers for Disease Control and Prevention (CDC): based on the Advisory Committee on Immunization Practices (ACIP) schedule.
+Nothing Nothing

+Note: Any procedure, injection, diagnostic service, laboratory, or x-ray service done in conjunction with a routine examination and is not included in the preventive listing of services will be subject to the applicable member copayments, coinsurance, and deductible.
+Nothing Nothing

+Preventive o rare adult - continued on next page